vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 saving switch and the fact that because I had a busy week and didn't skip exercise, I ended up getting quite delayed (waking up late, sleeping late) in my daily rhythm.

+## 2026-03-17: reduced at-home jogging

+On Tuesday 2026-03-17, I did reduced at-home jogging, jogging for about 21 minutes instead of the usual 30 minutes or more.
+This was because I had already made a Berkeley Bowl trip earlier in the day, and also because it was fairly hot.